mrfdev/CMI/Resources/FAQ/cmi-economy.md

 It's possible to import the money balance from players from EssentialsX into CMI, other plugins are currently not supported.
 More information about importing data into CMI can be found [here](https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-import.md)

+## FAQ

+- How can I show money with the least or most detail? (shortmoney) config.yml > search for `PaymentWithShorts`

+- Can I log money transactions or sales from players? (moneylog) config.yml > search for `LogEnabled`

+- How can I change how money shows in game? (symbol, format, placement) config.yml > search for: `CurrencySymbol: MoneyFormat: Placing:`

+- Can I charge people for using commands? (yes) edit file `commandCost.yml`
 ---

 You can find more information about the CMI plugin on the official site: [zrips.net/cmi](https://www.zrips.net/cmi/)